piglei/ai-vocabulary-builder/README.md

 docker-compose up
 ```

+After the container is started, you can access the application at `http://127.0.0.1:16093`.

 ## Docker

 For easier setup and a consistent environment, you can also use Docker.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on building and running the Docker image.